Farewell Show: Live in London

 Farewell Show - Live In London is the sixth and final live album by the band Delirious?.
 In November 2009, Delirious? attended the Hammersmith Apollo in London to record their final gig as a live concert album, DVD and Blu-ray in front of a sold-out crowd of 5,000.
-With this show they closed their "History Makers - Farewell Tour" which comprised 11 gigs in Germany, Austria, Switzerland, The Netherlands and the UK.
+They concluded their "History Makers - Farewell Tour" with this performance, wrapping up a series of 11 concerts across Germany, Austria, Switzerland, The Netherlands, and the UK.
 The album was released on 19 April 2010.